ChatGPT for Doctors: How to Use AI in Your Practice in 2026

 Note drafting.
 Paste a de-identified visit summary into ChatGPT and ask for a SOAP note.
 The output is often well-structured and cuts writing time.
 Review and edit before it enters the record.
 Hallucination rates make physician review essential.

 Prior auth letters.
 AI handles the structure of a prior auth appeal well: clinical summary, medical necessity argument, supporting criteria.
 A 20-minute letter can be drafted in under 5 minutes.
+Review for accuracy before sending.

 Patient education materials.
 ChatGPT handles plain-language explanations well: new diagnoses, post-procedure care, drug side effects.
 Paste a clinical summary and ask for a patient-facing version at an 8th-grade reading level.
+Review before use.

 Differential brainstorming.
 Enter a clinical presentation and ask for a differential list.
 This surfaces diagnoses worth considering.
 It works as a checklist prompt, not a diagnostic engine.¹